haacked/haacked.com/_posts/archived/2005-07-22-skype-out-and-touch-someone.aspx.markdown

 ---
 layout: post
-title: "Skype Out and Touch Someone"
+title: Skype Out and Touch Someone
 date: 2005-07-22 -0800
 comments: true
 disqus_identifier: 8961
 categories: []
+redirect_from: "/archive/2005/07/21/skype-out-and-touch-someone.aspx/"
 ---

 ![Skype](http://haacked.com/images/skype.png) My wife usually uses a cheap calling card to call her mother in Japan.
 Unfortunately, for the last month, every time she would try to call, there would be problems.